 How It Works

-Unlike regular PAIRSGolf, there are no penalties for missing the green or fairway when adding up the score for each hole.
-If only one golfer lands their ball on the green or fairway that ball is to be used no matter how far it traveled.
+If only one golfer lands their ball on the green, fairway or second cut that ball is to be used no matter how far it traveled.

-This game works best on an 18-hole golf course (front to back or back to front) or when tee times are pre-booked for two rounds on a 9-hole course or two of the courses on a 27-hole course.
+This game works best on an 18-hole golf course (front to back or back to front) or two rounds on a 9-hole course or two of the courses on a 27-hole course.

 Golf Stars is a popular game that invites players to challenge each other for bragging rights or maybe even a beverage!